Are Targeted Data Poisoning Attacks as Effective as We Think?: Metrics for Targeted Data Poisoning Difficulty

-Aside from classification difficulty and poisoning distance, an alternative way to measure poisoning difficulty is through the poison budget $\epsilon$.
+\paragraph{2.
+Poison budget lower bound $\tau$} Aside from poisoning distance, a complementary fine-grained metric measures poisoning difficulty through the poison budget $\epsilon$.
 It is clear that an attack is easier if less poisoned data is required, i.e., a lower $\epsilon$ suggests an easier attack.
-Here we aim to answer an intriguing question:

-\emph{Is it possible to measure the lowest $\epsilon$ needed to poison a model such that a given test sample $\xte$ is misclassified as $y_p$, without performing any attacks?}
+Here we aim to answer an intriguing question: \emph{Is it possible to measure the lowest $\epsilon$ needed to poison a model such that a given test sample $\xte$ is misclassified as $y_p$, without performing any attacks?}

-Conveniently, \citet{LuKY23} provides valuable theoretical tools for measuring the (relative) number of poisoned samples $|\Dpo|$ needed to reach some target parameters $\wv_p$ (e.g., the proxy we generated in \Cref{def:distance}), i.e., the role of poison budget $\epsilon$.
-Specifically, \cite{LuKY23} provides a lower bound (or necessary condition) with respect to $\epsilon$ on poisoning reachability.
-Without diving into all technical details and derivations, we directly present a simplified version of their results:
+Conveniently, \citet{LuKY23} provides theoretical tools for measuring the (relative) number of poisoned samples $|\Dpo|$ needed to reach some target parameters $\wv_p$ (e.g., the proxy we generated in \Cref{def:distance}), i.e., the role of poison budget $\epsilon$.
+Specifically, \cite{LuKY23} provides a lower bound with respect to $\epsilon$ on poisoning reachability.
+We present a simplified version of their results:

 \begin{theorem}[Poisoning reachability, Theorem 2 of~\citet{LuKY23}] Given a classification task with $c$ classes and a set of target parameters $\wv_p$, $\wv_p$ is poisoning reachable (defined by vanishing gradient over training on $\Dcl \cup \Dpo$) only if the condition below holds (necessary condition):\footnote{Note that Theorem 2 in \citet{LuKY23} presents poisoning reachability for binary linear models, and we consider the general form in Equation (10) on multiclass neural networks.}